 Mary R Burch and Jon S Bailey How Dogs Learn, Hoboken, NJ, Wiley Publishing Inc, 1999

 How Dogs Learn is rather more technical, but still a relatively easy read.
-It includes an excellent historical timeline of the history of learning theory and animal training and does not shy away from giving credit where it is due, even if modern theories and methods now rightly condemn some of the techniques that were advocated in the past.
+It includes an excellent historical timeline of the history of learning theory and animal training and gives credit where it is due, even if modern theories and methods now rightly condemn some of the techniques that were advocated in the past.
 Although it is probably aimed at the serious dog trainer rather than the average owner, it is well worth putting in the effort required to understand at least the basics of the theory.